avk959/str2int-alter/README.md

 # str2int-alter
-Alternative set of a string to integer conversion routines
+An alternative set of routines for converting a string to an integer.